 During hive inspections, you may see more traces of white wax placed on the top bars and other locations.
-This may be a sign that it’s time to add another box.
-As the bees get to work, the beekeeper has a job too.
+This may be a sign that it’s time to add another box – if the frames below are all in use.

 Managing Hives During Production

 Signs of the End